MechanicalRock/mechanicalrock.github.io/_posts/2021-03-23-fed-talk-s01e01-getting-started.md

 ### Favicon
 A favicon is where you have the ability to brand your website/application.
 A well defined favicon gets used in browser Tabs, Bookmarks, PWA Install-to-desktop files, PWA Loading Screens, Offline files.
 They may seem like such a little thing, but all the little things add up to making your brand stand out!

-I use [realfavicongenerator](https://realfavicongenerator.net/){:target="_blank"} to generate my favicon set.
+I use [realfavicongenerator](https://realfavicongenerator.net/){:target="_blank" rel="noopener"} to generate my favicon set.
 It’s a great online tool because it emulates how it would look in all devices and browsers.
 Taking it further, their website also allow you to customise the PWA manifest file, better declaring things like your brand’s colours.

 After following their generation process you’ll be provided a zip file which have all the static resources required for you to host it in your `public/` folder.